at0S/dev-tools/README.md

 ```
 But that is work in progress, just starting out.

+## Commit signatures
+I finally started to use my new Yubikey 5, so its time to sign commits

 ## CI/CD
 Yes, with GitHub Actions I think, how it will work - TBA.
 Will it use TerraformCloud?
 Meh, but - will see.
 For the context, we can keep our state file there (which is handy), it also provides `terraform` runners.
 Don't really want to exercise that for now.